All UMMS Students

 You can contact the Diversity and Inclusion Office by calling 508-856-2179.

 The UMass Medical School campus does not have onsite housing facilities.
 However, most of our students find convenient housing in the local community.
-Students are encouraged to use the housing board located just outside of the student lounge (which advertises local listing for housing/roommates), or by using the link below.
+Students are encouraged to use the housing board located just outside of the student lounge (which advertises local listing for housing/roommates).

 Faculty mentors provide projects on which UMMS SOM students work for pay during an 8-week period in the summer before or after their first medical school year.
 Approximately 25 students participate annually.
 Students are required to prepare a professional poster that is presented at a fair in the fall of each year.
 For more information about this program, please go here.